WatsonDataPlatform/E2ELab/appdeveloper/Readme.md

 1 | Launch the Cloudant NoSQL DB Service
 2 | Create and Setup a Cludant NoSQL Database
 3 | Prepare the Watson Data Platform Application
-4 | Prepare the Data
-5 | Complete and Run the Data Activity
-6 | Validate the Results

 ## Step 1: Launch the Cloudant NoSQL DB Service